 After photographs had been taken of his mangled remains, the coroner authorized Brendon’s cremation with not even a peep about this decision to anyone in the family.
 No one got to see how truly bad the mutilation was until the trial, yet the judge could not logically comprehend how the horror of this extraordinarily hate-filled murder was tantamount to a capital offense, how this crime deserved, even demanded, the death penalty.
 This case and cases like this one is why so many Americans believe that justice is failing.

 What happened was that the perpetrator, who will remain in Pennsylvania’s Albion state prison for life, did not get the death sentence because of the social/economic status of his victim, my stepson, Brendon, a straight-A student.
 According to the judge that was all he was, nothing more, almost as though Brendon’s life had lesser value than the judge’s.
-There, in Penn, the victim has to be a doctor, a judge or other similarly protected careerist in order for Penn to impose death on a convicted, sadistic, homicidal felon.
+There, in Penn, the victim has to be a doctor, a judge or other similarly protected careerist in order for Pennsylvania to impose death on a convicted, sadistic, homicidal felon.

 No, I’m not for the death sentence.
 Likewise, I’m not for the preferential sentencing of the convicted based on the status of the victim’s life.
 This kind of sentencing provides no regard for crimes of extreme heinousness.
 It sows discontent with the system from those affected.
 It pours unnecessary salt into wounds that were infected with the killer’s rage.
 It is as if I heard Judge Kathleen A Durkin say, “Killer, you picked someone less important than me.”